SteveLTN/https-portal/README.md

 1. Configure your DNS server

 1. Run the container.
 I recommend running it by using [docker-compose](https://docs.docker.com/compose/).
+[Here](https://github.com/SteveLTN/nginx-acme/blob/master/examples/wordpress/docker-compose.yml) is an example `docker-compose.yml` for setting up a WordPress site.

+1. Visit your site in HTTPS.
+Since we use the staging api of Let's Encrypt, the certificate is not trusted by your browser.
+However you can still do a test and make sure that everything works.
+(See above about production rate limits)

+1. Turn on the production flag by setting the environment variable `PRODUCTION=true` and restart the container.

-1. Visit your site in HTTPS!
+1. Your site is ready with HTTPS!

 [Here](https://github.com/SteveLTN/nginx-acme/blob/master/examples/wordpress/docker-compose.yml) is an example `docker-compose.yml` for setting up a WordPress site.